nimbix/jardoc/docs/apps_tutorial.md

 Users can also check application logs in their user space on Jarvice interface.

-Lets create a very basic **ffmpeg** application that will be used to convert uploaded video to `h265` codec.
+Let’s create a very basic **ffmpeg** application that will be used to convert uploaded video to `h265` codec.
 User will be able to set `crf` (video quality).
 To simplify this tutorial, we will not consider anything else than video (sound, subtitles, etc.), and so other streams will be ignored.

 Note that you can easily find video samples here: https://jell.yfish.us/